Last Source Alignment Review: May 2026

 Verification Posture

-This engine is maintained as a field-facing breaker-sizing reference workflow and is documented here as part of the broader TradeHub electrical alignment stack.
+This calculator is maintained as a field-facing breaker-sizing reference workflow and is documented here as part of the broader TradeHub electrical sequence from load basis to conductor sizing, ampacity review, voltage drop, and raceway checks.

 Field-Use Limitation